Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 BIRP Notes Guide for Mental Health Professionals

 If you're searching for a comprehensive BIRP Notes Guide to improve your clinical documentation, you're in the right place.
-As a mental health professional, you know that writing thorough, focused notes is essential—but also time-consuming when you’re balancing client sessions, treatment planning, and administrative duties.
+As a mental health professional, you know that writing thorough, focused notes is essential — but also time-consuming when you’re balancing client sessions, treatment planning, and administrative duties.
 Fortunately, the BIRP note format offers a streamlined way to capture client behavior, interventions, responses, and treatment plans in a consistent, structured manner.
 In this guide, you'll learn how to write effective BIRP notes, explore real-world examples, and download a free BIRP Notes template and checklist to support your workflow.

-Last Updated: May 6, 2025
+Last Updated: September 11, 2025

 Whether you're a psychiatrist, therapist, counselor, or social worker, mastering BIRP notes can help you save time, enhance communication with other providers, and ensure compliance.
 As a clinician you understand how much work goes into writing good notes and how challenging it is to consistently write comprehensive notes in addition to seeing clients.